alonsoir/alonsoir/README.md

 ### 👨🏻‍💻 &nbsp; About Me

 - 🏠 &nbsp; I'm from Badajoz, Spain 🥘
-- 💼 &nbsp; Actually I'm looking for a company based product where i can continue developing cool code as a Senior Engineer/Developer/DataEngineer.
+- 💼 &nbsp; I am calmly looking for a company that develops a differential product from its competition, where they treat you with dignity and respect and make the world a better place to live.
-- 🔨 &nbsp; I'm currently working with Java, Scala, bash, Spring Boot, Apache Spark, Apache Kafka, Microservices, Docker, K8s.
+- 🔨 &nbsp; My set of technical tools vary from using Java, Scala, bash, Spring Boot, Apache Spark, Apache Flink, Apache Kafka, Microservices, Docker, K8s, but above all the scientific analysis based on verifiable evidence by third parties.
 - 🌐 &nbsp; I like a lot to mentor, help my younger colleagues, either by giving advice, doing pair programming with them,i am also curious about mob programming.
 - 📱 &nbsp; I prefer to do pair/mob programming instead of pull requests to increase the feeling of ownership of the code.
 - 🌱 &nbsp; I’m currently learning about TDD, DDD, Clean architectures, DevOps culture, and more!